Bardolomeo/Bardolomeo/README.md

 You can also find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3]. website -->

-🌱 I’m currently learning Unity
+🌱 I’m currently learning Next.js

 👯 I’m looking to collaborate on different projects